calmastorm/Mastermind/README.md

 [5-19-2022]

-- Bug detected: players can input same digits in a round. i.e. '4300'
+- Bug detected: players can input same numbers in a round. i.e. '4300'

+[6-17-2021]
+- Released 1.2 version.
+- Fix the bug that allows users to input repeating numbers in a round.